-FORM 10-K/A Amendment No. 1

-(Mark One)

-- ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X FOR THE FISCAL YEAR ENDED DECEMBER 31, 2013 OR - □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission file number 000-53149

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-26-0734029 (I.R.S.
-Employer Identification No.)

-850 Shades Creek Parkway, Birmingham, Alabama (Address of Principal Executive Offices)

-(Zip Code)

-(Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: NONE Securities registered pursuant to Section 12(g) of the Act:
+FORM 10-K

+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUFOR THE FISCAL YEAR ENDED DECEMBER 31, 2013 JRITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S For the transition period from to Commission file number 000-53149 Servis 1st SERVISFIRST BAN (Exact Name of Registrant as Delaware (State or Other Jurisdiction of Incorporation or Organization) 26-0734029 (I.R.S.
+Employer Identification No.) 850 Shades Creek Parkway, Birmingham, Alabama (Address of Principal Executive Offices) 35209 (Zip Code) (205) 949- (Registrant's Telephone Numb.
+Securities registered pursuant to NONE Securities registered pursuant to Common Stock, par val (Titles of Common Stock) er, Including Area Code) to Section 12(b) of the Act: to Section 12(g) of the Act: the \$.001 per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed preceding 12 months (or such shorter period that the registrant was required to file such rep Indicate by check mark whether the registrant has submitted electronically and posted on it posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulati knowledge, in definitive proxy or information statements incorporated by reference in Part Indicate by check mark whether the registrant is a large accelerated filer, an accelerated file accelerated filer", "accelerated filer", and small reporting company" in Rule 12b-2 of the Ex Large accelerated filer ☐ Accelerated filer ☒ Non-accelerated filer ☐ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of June 30, 2013, the aggregate market value of the voting common stock held by not Stock, was \$257,793,684. n-affiliates of the registrant, based on a stock price of \$41.50 per share of Common

+Class

-Common Stock, par value \$.001 per share (Titles of Class)
+Common stock, \$.001 par value

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes 🗆 No 🗵

-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or Section 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendments to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definition of "large accelerated filer", "accelerated filer", and small reporting company" in Rule 12b-2 of the Exchange Act (Check one):

-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-As of June 30, 2013, the aggregate market value of the voting common stock held by non-affiliates of the registrant, based on a stock price of \$41.50 per share of Common Stock, was \$257,793,684.